 We all need connection and community.
 We may define community differently.
 Some of us want deeper connections than others, or at least it appears that way on the surface.
 But our innate need for connection and community goes back thousands of years before our current state of chaos and mess.
 When I have experienced greatness in myself or others, it has always been rooted in humility and service.
-Again, fear and self-centeredness can be great obstacles to achieving greatness as individuals, communities, society and a species.
-Fear and self-centeredness can be overcome, arrogance, ignorance and laziness not as easily.
+Again, fear and self-centeredness can be great obstacles to achieving greatness as individuals, communities, society, and a species.
+Fear and self-centeredness can be overcome, but arrogance, ignorance, and laziness not as easily.

 Three of my favorite quotes seem helpful…